mrmarchone/laravel-auto-crud/README.md

 - CURL (if applicable):
   - You will find it in the laravel-auto-crud folder under the name curl.txt.
+- Postman Collection (if applicable):
+    - You will find it in the laravel-auto-crud folder under the name postman.json.
 ```bash
 =====================User=====================
 curl --location 'http://127.0.0.1:8000/api/users' \